Please leave this field empty

 Background

 Dr. Merle Sande was a visionary; known for his enthusiasm for work as well as life, his joy in teaching, and his outstanding leadership abilities.
-He was a renowned infectious diseases specialist with a brilliant career and a passion for medicine.
-Merle had an indomitable spirit, a remarkable breadth of knowledge, and a knack for persuading his students and colleagues that they were as excited about the subject as he was.
+He was a renowned infectious diseases specialist with a brilliant career who loved medicine and pursued it as an academic endeavor.
+His passion made his teaching evocative as he transmitted his love of learning to others.
+Merle had an indomitable spirit, a remarkable breadth of knowledge and a knack for persuading his students and colleagues that they were as excited about the subject as he was.
 His dreams knew no boundaries.
 He was an inspiration to all that surrounded him in life and in the field of medicine.

 For more information

-If you have any questions related to the Merle A. Sande Health Leadership Award or the application or evaluation process, please email sandeaward@accordiafoundation.org.
+If you have any questions related to the Merle A. Sande Health Leadership Award, please email [email protected].